 5.7 Hemi 300 000 Miles

-There are many owners who have driven Ram pickups for over 2 decades, racking up hundreds of miles well over the 300k mark with nothing but praise for these trucks.
+Many owners have driven Ram pickups for over 2 decades, racking up hundreds of miles well over the 300k mark with nothing but praise for these trucks.
 Not to mention the many awards and accolades it’s piled up along with consumer confidence ratings, and long-term tests to back up this beautiful beast’s reputation.

 Yes, the Ram 5.7 is a robust engine and can endure many hundreds of thousands of trouble-free miles however, expect components to start failing anywhere around 200k miles.
 If well maintained and driven with a certain level of mechanical sympathy you can exceed 500k miles without major repairs.